 Guilt-tripping is a request to abandon your boundaries.
 “If you really loved me, you’d stay.”
 “I guess I’ll just be alone then.”
 These statements push you to feel responsible for their emotions and give in to what they want.

-Name-calling and insults often hide behind “jokes.”
-But when someone consistently uses words that target your intelligence, identity, or character, that’s not humor.
-It’s meant to make you feel small.
+Name-calling often hides behind “jokes.”
+But when someone consistently uses words that target your intelligence, identity, or character, or your physical appearance, that’s not humor.
+They are attempting to make you feel like you should be grateful they’re with you at all.

-Signs You Might Need Support
+Signs You Might Need Support with Emotional Abuse

 - You feel like you’re constantly walking on eggshells